 MUSEUM VIRTUAL TOURS

 The Louvre is such an incredible museum.
 It houses some of the most famous works of art in Europe.
-This virtual tour takes you through the Galerie d’Apollon, the moat surrounding Louvre, and the collection of Egyptian antiquities.
+This virtual tour of the Louvre takes you through the Galerie d’Apollon, the moat surrounding Louvre, and the collection of Egyptian antiquities.

 THE VAN GOGH MUSEUM